saplingjs/sapling-website/docs/routes.md

 Now, the `views/review/view.html` view is injected with the variable `id`, which contains `"12"` when the user visits `/review/12`.

 !> The first matching route is the one that's used; therefore, in cases where parameters may make two similar routes clash (`/review/new` and `/review/:id`), define the more specific route first.

+## Reserved routes

+Sapling only has two reserved routes, which cannot be used to route to a view, either automatically or manually.

+* `/data/*` - used for the [data API](/data)
+* `/api/*` - used for internal functionality routes, such as [authentication](/authentication)

+?> Normally, any attempt to create routes beginning with `/data` or `/api` will fail silently.
+In strict mode, Sapling will refuse to run with automatic or manual routes that clash with these reserved routes.